seanconlon29/Tap-into-Your-Tastes/README.md

 <center>
     <h1>
-        Let's Tap into Your Taste:
-        A Beer Recommendation System
+        Tap into Your Taste: A Beer Recommendation System
     </h1>
 </center>